hermetique/sequentc/README.md

 `ill.hs` contains the rules for intuitionistic linear logic.
 `il.hs` extends il.hs with contraction and weakening to get intuitionistic logic

-`main.hs` contains an example taken from [http://homepages.inf.ed.ac.uk/wadler/papers/lineartaste/lineartaste-revised.pdf](A Taste of Linear Logic [pdf]) by Phil Wadler and its derivation.
+`main.hs` contains an example taken from [A Taste of Linear Logic (pdf)](http://homepages.inf.ed.ac.uk/wadler/papers/lineartaste/lineartaste-revised.pdf) by Phil Wadler and its derivation.